 Vyom Pathak

-I am currently working as a full-time applied scientist at Chronograph in New York, and as a part-time research assistant at the Data Science Research Lab at the University of Florida.
+I am currently working as a full-time applied scientist II at Chronograph in New York, and as a part-time researcher at the Data Science Research Lab at the University of Florida.
 At Chronograph, I am working on applied NLP problems in financial domain by building large foundation models.
 At UF, I am working on improving faithfulness in multimodal reasoning via large language models using human feedback for the DARPA funded ECOLE project.
 I am working under the guidance of Dr. Daisy Wang from UF, Dr. Eric Xing from CMU, and Dr. Zhiting Hu from UCSD.

 I graduated from University of Florida in May 2023 with a master's degree in computer science.
 At UF, I worked at the junction of deep learning, and natural language processing on large scale data at the Data Science Research Lab under the guidance of Dr. Daisy Wang as a research assistant.

-Last year, I interned at Amazon as an applied scientist in the Alexa Smart Home team under the guidance of Sven Eberhardt and Zeya Chen on developing novel transformer architecture for sequence-to-sequence problems.
-Before that, I interned at Apple as a machine learning researcher in the Siri Text-to-Speech team under the guidance of Kishore Prahallad and Eoin Murphy, where I worked on developing end-to-end acoustic model on large scale speech data.
+In summer of 2022, I interned at Apple as a machine learning researcher in the Siri Text-to-Speech team under the guidance of Kishore Prahallad and Eoin Murphy, where I worked on innovating end-to-end acoustic model on large scale speech data.

 Before master's, I interned at the Indian Space Research Organization (ISRO) as a machine learning researcher under the guidance of Dr. Arvind Sahay for developing neural network based solution for oceanographic problems.
 I received my bachelor's degree from Dharmsinh Desai University in computer engineering in 2021.
 At DDU, under the guidance of Dr. Brijesh Bhatt, I worked on automatic speech recognition system for low-resource language (Gujarati).